 We all share the voice of conscience although we do not always listen to it.

 The Interfaith Foundation gave me the opportunity to be a minister without surrendering to any particular creed.
-It was set up by a rabbi, some Hindus and some Christians for people who wanted so serve God but not in any particular religion.
+It was set up by a rabbi, some Hindus and some Christians for people who wanted to serve God but not in any particular religion.

 I made a vow to be authentic and to create an environment for others to be authentic.

-I do services as minister in a Methodist church, and I try to create an enviroment for people to experience a connection with the source of everything within.
+I do services as minister in a Methodist church, and I try to create an environment for people to experience a connection with the source of everything within.
 We hope to create a situation where barriers are broken down.

 Lady who does interfaith for one mission: